core-wg/comi/draft-ietf-core-comi.md

 The operation is mapped to the GET method defined in section 5.8.1 of {{RFC7252}} and to the FETCH method defined in section 2 of {{RFC8132}}.

-It is possible that the size of the payload is too large to fit in a single message.
-In the case that management data is bigger than the maximum supported payload size, the Block mechanism from {{RFC7959}} may be used, as explained in more detail in {{block}}.

 There are two additional Uri-Query options for the GET and FETCH methods.

 | Uri-Query option | Description |